decretist/ICMCL17/proceedings/ICMCL17.markdown

 ### Conclusions

-The long-term goal of this  project has has been to find a way to use computationally-enabled distant reading --- "reading machines" in the words of Stephen Ramsay --- to efficiently direct the attention of scholars to specific sites in the text of Gratian's *Decretum* where new topics added between the first and second recensions are likely to produce meaningful results from close readings.
+The long-term goal of this  project has has been to find a way to use computationally-enabled distant reading---"reading machines" in the words of Stephen Ramsay---to efficiently direct the attention of scholars to specific sites in the text of Gratian's *Decretum* where new topics added between the first and second recensions are likely to produce meaningful results from close readings.